Fokker T.VIII: Background

 During the early 1930s, one of the consequences of the Great Depression was that many countries had little to spare for military procurement, even in light of ageing and obsolete aircraft.
 The Netherlands was no exception to this trend, however, following the rise to power of Nazism in neighbouring Germany, several Dutch officers and politicians recognised that military modernisation was increasingly necessary, particularly in the field of aviation.
 One requirement identified during 1937 by the Royal Netherlands Navy was for a new floatplane for coastal defense and aerial reconnaissance operations, which could be alternatively armed with either bombs or air-dropped torpedoes.

 The choice to specify a torpedo armament was unusual for the time as, throughout the interwar period, such weapons had been considered to be extravagant and unaffordable, despite interest in using such munitions being held by some officers.
 Based on this interest, launching trials were performed using a specially-adapted Fokker C.V landplane, which successfully validated the concept.
 While the torpedo-armed Fokker T.IV had been conceived to perform such missions, by the late 1930s the type had become outdated and never actually carried such weapons in combat.
 The Dutch naval staff considered the procurement of a modern twin-engined floatplane that could carry a single torpedo internally to be a priority and approached Dutch aircraft manufacturer Fokker with this requirement during 1937.

 The specification defined the aircraft as being foremost for coastal defence operations.
 It demanded that the prospective aircraft possess both a top speed of at least 175 MPH and considerable endurance, both factors making long-distance reconnaissance flights over the North Sea possible.
 In order to house the desired armaments necessitated a fairly-large payload capacity as well, along with a crew of three to operate the aircraft.
 It was also to be powered by a pair of engines capable of producing between 400 hp and 700 hp.
-Fokker decided to response to this specification and submit its own design, known by the company designation T.VIII.
+Fokker decided to respond to this specification and submit its own design, known by the company designation T.VIII.